Neural-network solutions to stochastic reaction networks

-The stochastic reaction network is a standard model for stochastic processes in physics \cite{weber2017master}, chemistry \cite{gillespie2007stochastic,ge2012stochastic}, biology \cite{elowitz2002stochastic,PhysRevLett.111.058102}, and ecology \cite{blythe2007stochastic,PhysRevLett.115.158101}.
-The representative examples include the birth-death process \cite{gardiner2004handbook}, the model of spontaneous asymmetric synthesis \cite{frank1953spontaneous}, and gene regulatory networks \cite{alon2006introduction,bressloff2014stochastic}.
-In particular, due to the fast development on measuring molecules at the single-cell level, it becomes increasingly important to model the intracellular reaction networks which have low counts of molecules and are subject to random noise \cite{raj2008nature}.
-These stochastic reaction networks in a well-mixed condition can be exactly modeled by the chemical master equation (CME) \cite{van2007stochastic}, which describes a time-evolving probability distribution of discrete states representing counts of reaction species.
-However, the number of possible states grows exponentially with the number of species, and thus generally it is not possible to exactly represent the joint probability and solve the CME.
+The stochastic reaction network is a standard model for stochastic processes in physics \cite{weber2017master}, chemistry \cite{gillespie2007stochastic,ge2012stochastic}, biology \cite{elowitz2002stochastic}, and ecology \cite{blythe2007stochastic,PhysRevLett.115.158101}.
+Representative examples include the birth-death process \cite{gardiner2004handbook}, the model of spontaneous asymmetric synthesis \cite{frank1953spontaneous}, and gene regulatory networks \cite{bressloff2014stochastic}.
+In particular, due to the rapid development of measuring molecules at the single-cell level, it becomes increasingly important to model intracellular reaction networks which have low counts of molecules and are subject to random noise \cite{raj2008nature}.
+These stochastic reaction networks in a well-mixed condition can be modeled by the chemical master equation (CME) \cite{van2007stochastic}, which describes a time-evolving joint probability distribution of discrete states representing counts of reactive species.
+However, the number of possible states grows exponentially with the number (type) of species; thus, it is challenging to exactly represent the joint probability and solve the CME.